yoshakami/WaccaCircle/README.md

 inner circle: 12 buttons with special mapping some buttons unless you press the motion toggle<br>
 suggested controls for each button of the inner circle:<br>
 outer circle + hold 1: up blow mic, down show screen, left stick press, right stick press<br>
-outer circle + hold 2: shake forward, backwards, left, and right<br>
+~~outer circle + hold 2: shake forward, backwards, left, and right~~ motion controls are only for SDL controllers at the moment in cemu<br>
+2: X
 outer circle + hold 3: right stick (RX and RY)<br>
 4: ZR<br>
 5: R<br>